isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/adddelegate-operation.md

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra a resposta a uma solicitação para adicionar um delegado que já foi adicionado à caixa de correio do principal.
+O exemplo a seguir mostra a resposta a uma solicitação para adicionar um representante que já foi adicionado à caixa de correio da entidade de segurança.

 ### <a name="code"></a>Código